johnsusek/praeco/README.md

 Edit `config/api.config.json` and set/add `"es_ssl": true`.

+#### How do I connect to elasticsearch with a username and password?

+Edit `es_username` and `es_password` in `config/api.config.json` and `config/elastalert.yaml`.

 #### How do I serve the praeco UI over https?

-The praeco UI is served by an included nginx server.
+The praeco UI is served by an included nginx server (see Dockerfile).
 Configure it as you would any nginx project by editing the files in `nginx_config`.
 Then update your docker-compose.yml and add your certificate files (under webapp volumes).

 #### How do I change the writeback index?